This rainbow baby birth story is a sponsored conversation from Mums the Word Network and The Stork OTC. All opinions are my own.

 Join us for Stork’s upcoming Twitter party on April 25th at 8pm EST. Come party with us and use the hashtags #TTCwithStorkOTC & #becomingadad.

 Have you written a birth story?
-I would love to read it – please share your birth story if you have one.
+Do you have a rainbow baby birth story?
+I would love to read it – please share your birth story (or rainbow baby birth story!) if you have one.
 They are literally my favorite!